eesmer/Mastering-SambaActiveDirectory/Mastering-SambaActiveDirectory-ENG.md

 ## 1- Introduction
 In this section we will basically talk about Active Directory and its concepts. <br>
-With this section we will have detailed information about AD and AD environment.
+With this section we will have detailed information about AD and AD environment. <br>
 <br>

 ## Chapter-1: What is Active Directory?